lzh-mb-mod/RTSCamera/README.md

   - You can enable `Switch Camera on Ordering` option, to always give orders in free camera.

-  - **New:** When command UI is open in free camera mode, you can press `E` to stick camera to selected formation.
+  - When command UI is open in free camera mode, you can press `E` to stick camera to selected formation.

   - You can enable `Slow Motion On RTS view", to turn on slow motion in free camera.